 They have other experiences, seeking pain or suffering from them – suffering, like depression, is also present in Rooney’s first novel Conversation with Friends – and yet they never stop searching for each other.
 Every encounter between Connell and Marianne brings their relationship and even the awareness they have of themselves further forward, thanks to brilliant and explosive dialogues.

 An immersive experience

 The peculiarity of Sally Rooney’s writing is that she masters the experience of reading as if it were an immersive experience.
-The reader sees what happens in Marianne’s and Connell’s head almost simultaneously.
-He (or she) experiences joy when Marianne and Connell reunite, or frustration every time the protagonists refuse to indulge in the love they have for each other.
+The reader sees what happens in Marianne’s and Connell’s heads almost simultaneously.
+He (or she) experiences joy when Marianne and Connell reunite or frustration every time the protagonists refuse to indulge in the love they have for each other.
 The book Normal People is not a consolatory novel.

 It is a lucid reflection – in two voices – on the hard-edged corners of sentimental bows.
 Rooney is great at raising up Marianne and Connell without depriving them of what they picked up – or lost – along the way.
 They do what everyone does: they try to get out of the tangled brambles of life without forgetting their emotional integrity.

 In 2020, BBC and Hulu released the TV series of the same title.